eaglescommander/amq-scripts/README.md

 # amq-scripts
-Collection of scripts for Anime Music Quiz
+Collection of scripts for Anime Music Quiz.
+Will do this later.